Law courses after 12th

 Symbiosis Entrance Test (SET): Conducted by Symbiosis Law Schools located in Pune and Noida.
 Deemed one of the best after the national law school's, symbiosis is your place to be if you have the potential to crack through their entrance test.

 Bharathi Vidyapeeth Common Entrance Test (BVP CET): This exam is Conducted by Deemed Bharathi Vidyapeeth.
 It offers admissions to various undergraduate law admissions to LLB, BA LLB and, BBA LLB in the four affiliated colleges of the University so, after completing 12th you can go for this exam to get admission into various top law colleges in India and also in Deemed Bharati Vidyapeeth.

 Delhi University Law Entrance Exam: This exam is conducted for post-graduate law courses by Delhi University.
 It offers 3-year LLB programs to the students which are offered at the Faculty of Law, Delhi University.

 Career in law in India

 In considering Career after Law, The legal profession is rapidly growing.
 It wouldn't be wrong to address it as the legal industry as it offers a number of options for a freshly minted law graduate.
-It truly does open up a lot of avenues and can be practised as long as one wants.
-Practising law does not have a retirement or expiration date.
+It truly does open up a lot of avenues and can be practiced as long as one wants.
+Practicing law does not have a retirement or expiration date.
 Lawyers can work as legal counsel and legal advisors for the corporate sector, firms, organizations, communities, individuals, families and so on.
 They can work as trustees of various trusts, as teachers, law reporters, company secretaries and much more.
 In order to officially practice law after graduating from college, one must clear the All India Bar Examination (AIBE).
 The biannual exam is conducted by the Bar Council of India.
-This is the last and final step towards becoming a practising advocate.
+This is the last and final step towards becoming a practicing advocate.